 Initially, I thought it was a duplicated copy of the grading report until the sales person told me that it was indeed the original copy.
 Here’s how a Forevermark certificate looks like:

 Aesthetic reasons aside, the more important point I want to highlight is that Forevermark diamonds are graded by De Beers’s Forevermark Diamond Institutes.

 Instead of sending diamonds to neutral 3rd party labs like GIA or AGS, the diamonds are graded by De Beer’s own Forvermark Diamond Institutes.
 If you had read my article on the importance of independent certification, you will know that I have no love for such practices.

-To be fair, I haven’t been able to critically examine a loose Forevermark diamond under laboratory grading conditions.
-As such, I cannot verify what kind of standards Forevermark is using or how well their standards compare against GIA’s.
-That said, the onus is on you to trust what the seller claims the diamond to be with their grading report.
+To be fair, I haven’t been able to critically examine a large sample size of loose Forevermark diamonds under laboratory grading conditions.
+As such, I cannot verify the kind of standards Forevermark is using or how well their standards compare against GIA’s.
+At the end of the day, the onus is on you to trust what the seller claims the diamond to be with their grading report.

 Forevermark diamond rings can usually be found at larger jewelry retail establishments.
 If you want to know how much additional premium Forevermark charges, you can easily perform your own price comparisons using online vendors as a benchmark.
 Here’s a couple of comparisons I made…

 In the first lineup, I found a 1.51 carats Firemark princess cut diamond mounted in a white gold solitaire setting at King Jewelers.
 The ring costs a whopping $17,700.
 Interestingly, this diamond also has a GIA grading report on top of the in-house Forevermark certification document.